abajwa-hw/security-workshops/Setup-ranger-23.md

 hadoop.proxyuser.hive.groups: users, sales, legal, admins

 - **Under Hive > Config > Settings > Security: choose authorization as ‘Ranger’ from drop down box**
-  - When you select the Ranger from drop down box, warning pop will be opened as shown below.
+  - When you select the Ranger from drop down box, and Save, awarning pop will be opened as shown below.
 Click on apply and save the changes.

 - Under Hive -> Configs -> Advanced ->
   - Advanced ranger-hive-audit: